Simon Fraser of Balnain: American War of Independence

 In 1776, the 24th was transferred to Quebec in response to the American invasion, and Governor Guy Carleton promoted him to Brigadier General.
 When John Burgoyne organized his Saratoga campaign in 1777, Fraser was chosen to command the advance unit.

 Ticonderoga

 At the start of the campaign, the advance corps had about 1,000 men.
-Besides his own 24th Regiment of Foot, he had the grenadier battalion, the light infantry battalion, and a company of marksmen, along with some Canadian militia and First Nations auxiliaries.
+Besides his own 24th Regiment of Foot, he had a grenadier battalion, light infantry battalion, and a company of marksmen, along with some Canadian militia and First Nations auxiliaries.
 Fraser's command was in the vanguard during the taking of Fort Ticonderoga, and Fraser helped dislodge the retreating Americans.

 Hubbardton

 On 7 July 1777, Fraser's corps caught up with the American rear guard at the town of Hubbardton in the newly formed Republic of Vermont.
 At the Battle of Hubbardton in a sharp skirmish he drove off the enemy but with the loss of many men.